yonaguska/QtPyESP32-S2-DevBoard/README.md

   has a web page interface found on the port conventionally used by it.

-  I will leave it to you to read about these subsystems, of you want to learn the nitty gritty of how to use them to build a nifty monitoring system.
+  I will leave it to you to read about these subsystems, if you want to learn the nitty gritty of how to use them to build a nifty monitoring system.